 Purposeful Pathways: Faculty Planning for Curricular Coherence, funded by The Teagle Foundation, is a part of AAC&U’s Liberal Education and America’s Promise signature initiative.
-It will support campus teams at four institutions as they engage in ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.
+It supports campus teams at four institutions as they engage in ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.

 ePortfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
 The Association of American Colleges and Universities (AAC&U) has long advocated ePortfolio adoption throughout higher education.

 This LEAP project is designed to further existing knowledge about the relationship between high-impact practices and underserved student success.
 Funded by TG Philanthropy and part of AAC&U’s Making Excellence Inclusive and The LEAP Challenge initiatives, this campus-based research project provided insights into the effects of problem-centered curricular designs, particularly integrative learning in general education programs, and transparent teaching practices on underserved students’ learning and success.